 A. To find out whether a licensed Michigan health professional has ever had a license disciplined, go to our License Verification Website or call our Verification Unit at 517-241-9427.
-If there has been disciplinary action against the license, you may obtain specific information regarding the disciplinary action by requesting it through Freedom of Information in writing to the Department of Licensing and Regulatory Affairs, Bureau of Health Care Services, Health Professions Division, Attention: FOIA Coordinator, PO Box 30670, Lansing, MI 48909 or fax to 517-241-1212.
+If there has been disciplinary action against the license, you may obtain specific information regarding the disciplinary action by requesting it through Freedom of Information in writing to the Department of Licensing and Regulatory Affairs, Bureau of Health Care Services, Administrative Support Division, Attention: FOIA Coordinator, PO Box 30670, Lansing, MI 48909 or fax to 517-241-1212.

 Q. Is it possible to come to your office and pick up my license in person or have a copy of it faxed to me?

-A. No. While licenses are issued by the Health Professions Division, they are not printed and mailed from our office.
+A. No. While licenses are issued by the Health Professions Licensing Division, they are not printed and mailed from our office.
 Office staff never see the licenses they issue.
 It takes approximately two weeks from the time a license is issued until the time it is received by the licensee.
 If it is necessary to verify your license before it is received, you may call our Verification Unit at 517-241-9427 for verbal confirmation.

 Q. I never received my renewal notice.
 Why do I need to pay the late fee?